 Let me explain…

 There are certain physiologic principles which are sacrosanct and one of those is that form follows function.
-We have all seen super fit athletes who looked awesome while they were in active competition but who upon retirement don’t look quite so well-honed.
-Well so it is with all of us.
+We have all seen super fit athletes who looked awesome while they were in active competition but who upon retirement do not look quite so well-honed.
+Well, this is so with all of us.
 Whatever the body is doing, the development follows that function.
 The most important requirement of the human body is not for food or water but for air.
 We can survive days without food or water but only minutes without air.
 The body will do whatever it needs to do to breathe.
 For that reason, we have two airways – through the nose and through the mouth.
 The nose is the physiologic airway and the mouth is the emergency airway.
 If you get a cold, you will automatically breathe through your mouth – your emergency airway.
 But what if you can’t or don’t breathe through your nose?
 You will take up breathing through your emergency airway – your mouth, full-time.
 If and when that happens, everything changes.
 Epigenetics steps in.
-The signally to the genes for jaw development change.
+The signalling to the genes for jaw development change.

-Unfortunately when mouth breathing becomes the norm, the upper jaw remains narrow and grows vertically downward.
+Unfortunately when mouth breathing becomes the norm, the upper jaw remains narrow and grows vertically and downward.
 Often people will look like they have a gummy smile and have a narrow arch.
 Often the teeth will be crowded or lean in and it looks like the jaw is too small for the teeth.

 Just as the development of the upper jaw gets its signalling from nasal breathing, the development of the lower jaw gets its signalling from the size, shape and alignment of the upper jaw.
-With a constricted upper arch, the lower jaw also becomes constricted and develops to fit inside the smaller upper jaw.
+With a constricted upper arch, the lower jaw also becomes constricted and only develops to fit inside the smaller upper jaw.
 This can result in a whole host of problems beyond crowded teeth.
 The lower jaw becomes trapped in a posterior position, compressing the TMJ and compromising the airway in the throat.
 Many people, over time, will develop headaches, neck pain and TMJ problems and even more seriously obstructive sleep apnoea.
 A narrow airway is much more prone to collapse during sleep.
 If you develop severe sleep apnoea, you are 4x more likely to die of any cause than someone your own age without sleep apnoea and 5.2x more likely to die of a heart or stroke.
 It can rob you of decades of your life.
 This is serious stuff.

 The good news is that there are techniques available today which can correct the foundation, even in adulthood.
 The genes to develop a normal size and shaped jaw are still present, they just need the proper stimulation to start the remodelling process.
 These tools include:

-- Anterior Growth Guidance Appliance
+- Anterior Remodelling Appliance

 - Controlled Arch Braces